-- 1 Motions independent from others are voted on one after the other. - 2 Motions subsidiary to others are voted on before the main motion. - 3 Before a vote, the chairman reads the question aloud. - The full question is recoreded in the minutes. - A motion or countermotion is passed by a simple majority of parties.
-Abstentions are not taken into account. - 6 The delegates vote by raising their green, red or white voting card. - 7 The tabulation of votes is performed by a tabulator named by the chairman. - 8 The result is summed up and recorded in the minutes.
+- 1 Motions independent from others are voted on one after the other. - 2 Motions subsidiary to others are voted on before the main motion. - Before a vote, the chairman reads the question aloud. - The full question is recoreded in the minutes. - A motion or countermotion is passed by a simple majority of parties.
+Abstentions are not taken into account. - 6 The delegates vote by raising their green, red or white voting card. - 7 The tabulation of votes is performed by a tabulator named by the chairman. - The result is summed up and recorded in the minutes.
+These delegates who wish their vote recorded may request so.